ethan267ong/FitZen/README.md

 ---

 ## 📢 Foreword by Developers
-Welcome to the **BeDamnUpz** project!
+Welcome to the **FitZen** project!
 We are excited to share our journey in building this fitness application.
 Coming from sports backgrounds, we wanted to apply our programming skills to develop a **simple and effective app for individuals aged 20 and above** to achieve their weight goals.

 This README will walk you through our **motivation, features, project structure, and challenges**.
 We hope you find our work insightful and useful.